 Sam, a local boy who grew up in Maitland, followed in the family footsteps joining the building industry at a young age to become a carpenter and joiner.

 Though building was in the blood he has always held a keen interest in wine making and grape growing leading him to join winery team in 2013, this was followed by a vintage in France and commencing his Bachelor of Wine Science at CSU.

-Apart from being a Trainee winemaker, Sam is also a pretty handy Prop for the local Pokolbin Reds Rugby club.
+Apart from being a Trainee winemaker, Sam is also a pretty handy Hooker for the local Pokolbin Reds Rugby club.